-- 'Drainage' is a term which describes the river system of an area. - A drainage basin or river basin is an area which is drained by a single river system. - An upland that separates two drainage systems that are next to each other is called a water divide. - On the basis of origin there are two river systems of India The Himalayan rivers and the Peninsular rivers. - Himalayan rivers are rainfed and snowfed, so they have water in them throughout the year, i.e. they are perennial. - Himalayan rivers perform intensive erosional activity in the upper course. - In the lower course they carry huge loads of silt and sand. - Himalayan rivers create meanders, oxbow lakes and other depositional features on their course. - Peninsular rivers are seasonal; mostly depending on rainfall. - Most of the rivers of peninsular India originate in the Western Ghats and flow towards the Bay of Bengal.
+- 'Drainage' is a term signifying the river system of an area. - A drainage basin or river basin is an area which is drained by a single river system. - An upland that separates two drainage systems that are next to each other is called a water divide. - On the basis of origin there are two river systems of India The Himalayan rivers and the Peninsular rivers. - Himalayan rivers are rain fed and snowed, so they have water in them throughout the year, i.e. they are perennial. - Himalayan rivers create meanders, oxbow lakes and other depositional features on their course. - Peninsular rivers are seasonal; mostly depending on rainfall. - Most of the rivers of peninsular India originate in the Western Ghats and flow towards the Bay of Bengal.